- Component overview

 - The URL for a web server or address of a Windows file share where the certificate file is stored.
 During blueprint deployment, Smart Tools downloads the certificate file from this location and uploads it to the NetScaler appliance.
 If you are using a Windows share that requires authentication you may also need a user name and password for authenticating to the share.

 To perform the steps in this topic with minimal interruption, Citrix recommends you perform the following tasks in Smart Tools beforehand:

-- Add the XenApp and XenDesktop Cloud Access Server and XenApp and XenDesktop Proof of Concept blueprints in the Blueprint Catalog to your Smart Tools account.
+- Add the XenApp and XenDesktop Cloud Access Server and XenApp and XenDesktop Proof of Concept blueprints in the Checks and Blueprints catalog to your Smart Tools account.

 - Add your AWS account to your Smart Tools account as a resource location.
 To do this, follow the steps described in Add an Amazon Web Services resource location.

 Step 1: Create a VPC